PagePerfecttech/acps-news/PROJECT.md

-# FlipNews - News Card Swiper Application
+# Vizag News - News Card Swiper Application

 ## Project Overview

-FlipNews is a modern news application that displays news articles in a card format with a swipe-based interface.
+Vizag News is a modern news application that displays news articles in a card format with a swipe-based interface.
 Users can swipe up for the next news article and swipe down for the previous one.
 The application features a clean, minimalist UI focused on content consumption.

 ## Key Features